 The standard view is that Troy is located near the Dardanelles in Turkey.
 Wilkens claims that Homer’s Iliad and Odyssey, though products of ancient Greek culture, is originally orally transmitted epic poems from Western Europe.
 Wilkens disagrees with conventional ideas about the historicity of the Iliad and the location and participants of the Trojan War.

 Copies of his book ranked high on Bookfinder’s list of most-wanted out of print books until 2005, when the latest revised edition was published.
-His work has had little impact among professional scholars.
-Anthony Snodgrass, Emeritus Professor in Classical Archaeology at Cambridge University, has named Wilkens as an example of an “infinitely less-serious” writer.
+His work has had little impact on professional scholars.
+Anthony Snodgrass, Emeritus Professor of Classical Archaeology at Cambridge University, has named Wilkens as an example of an “infinitely less-serious” writer.

 So what evidence does Wilkens use to prove that Troy was in Northern Europe?